-Alas, after three weeks and several thousand dollars expended by my grandfather, no ring showed up.
+Alas, after three weeks and several thousand dollars expended by my grandfather, no pearls or jewelry bag showed up.

 As mentioned above, the note had a vaguely familiar look.
 Once again, the combined forces of the Southampton Police Department were called in.
-I am quite sure that they were much happier having to investigate a real kidnapping note rather than a missing ring.
+I am quite sure that they were much happier having to investigate a real kidnapping note rather than a missing jewelry case.

 This new investigation led to my grandfather hiring two Pinkerton guards to watch my grandmother and her children.
 The one Southampton Police officer and the mayor of Southampton then conducted an interview of all the hired help at Strathmore.